codeCatFths/CarrCSM01/CarrCowkowlator/readme.txt

 ------------------------------------
 Pressing the "random" key generates a random integer from 1-100 to act as a digit for process steps 0 and 2.

+ERROR HANDLING: Attempting to press the random key after using for operand 1 triggers an error message "+ - * /"
+                indicating the need to press an operator key next.

+ERROR HANDLING: Attempting to press the random key after using for operand 2 triggers the calculate() function
+                thus displaying the answer to the calculation being processed.
+It acts as a back up "enter" key.

 ------------------------------------
 EQUALS KEY
 ------------------------------------